-The second reading is Lincoln's letter to Horace Greeley (editor of The New York Herald) dated August 22, 1862.
-This letter was in response to Greeley's call for immediate emancipation.
-In the War's second year, Lincoln responded, "My paramount objective in this struggle is to save the Union, and is not either to save or destroy slavery" The letter shows a President who has not yet realized the need for emancipation or who felt that politically the time was not yet ripe for it.
-The Emancipa- tion Proclamation in 1863 would change all of this.
-Letter to Horace Greeley, Abraham Lincoln August 22, 1862 Hon.
-Horace Greeley: Holl.
-Holace Greeley.
-Dear Sir.
-I have just read yours of the 19th. addressed to myself through the New York Tribune.
-If there be in it any statements, or assumptions of fact, which I may know to be erroneous, I do not, now and here, controvert them.
-If there be in it any inferences which I may believe to be falsely drawn, I do not now and here, argue against them.
-If there be perceptable [sic] in it an impatient and dictatorial tone, I waive it in deference to an old friend, whose heart I have always supposed to be right.
-As to the policy I "seem to be pursuing" as you say, I have not meant to leave any one in doubt.
-I would save the Union.
-I would save it the shortest way under the Constitution.
-The sooner the national authority can be restored; the nearer the Union will be "the Union as it was."
-If there be those who would not save the Union, unless they could at the same time save slavery, I do not agree with them.
-If there be those who would not save the Union unless they could at the same time destroy slavery, I do not agree with them.
-My paramount object in this struggle is to save the Union, and is not either to save or to destroy slavery.
-If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it; and if I could save it by freeing some (Far Left) Broadside advertising slaves for sale at auction, New Orleans, ca. 1850 ID#THF11636 From the Collections of The Henry Ford (Right) Instrument of Torture Used by Slave Owners, illustration from Harper's Weekly, February and leaving others alone I would also do that.
+Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it; and if I could save it by freeing some and leaving others alone I would also do that.
 What I do about slavery, and the colored race, I do because I believe it helps to save the Union; and what I forbear, I forbear because I do not believe it would help to save the Union.
 I shall do less whenever I shall believe what I am doing hurts the cause, and I shall do more whenever I shall believe doing more will help the cause.
 I shall try to correct errors when shown to be errors; and I shall adopt new views so fast as they shall appear to be true views.
 I have here stated my purpose according to my view of official duty; and I intend no modification of my oft-expressed personal wish that all men everywhere could be free.
-Yours, A. Lincoln.
-Letter to Horace Greely by Abraham Lincoln From Teaching American History http://teachingamericanhistory.org/library/index.asp?document=1057 QUESTIONS On a separate sheet of paper, write a response to the following questions and discuss your answers in class.
+Value Yours, A. Lincoln.
+Letter to Horace Greeley by Abraham Lincoln From TeachingAmericanHistory.org http://teachingamericanhistory.org/library/index.asp?document=1057 QUESTIONS On a separate sheet of paper, write a response to the following questions and discuss your answers in class. uons and diseass your answers in class.
 1. Why do you think Lincoln was more interested in saving the Union than freeing the slaves?
 Why might he think he had to first save the Union before emancipation could take place?
 2. Why was Douglass more interested in freeing the slaves than saving the Union?
 Why might he have thought the slaves had to be freed before the Union could be saved?
 3. One can see the problem is either to save the Union or free the slaves.
 Eventually, Lincoln did free the slaves and save the Union.
 How were these two issues indivisible?
 Could one be accomplished without the other?
 4. What are current issues that have many possible facets to them?
-For instance, the current debate about health care reform, tax cuts and cli- mate change have many social, economic, moral and political consider- ations.
-Identify a contemporary issue and outline the various interests impacted by this issue, the positions that they might be expected to take and why.
+For instance, the current debates about health care reform, tax cuts and climate change have many social, economic, moral and political considerations.
+Identify a contemporary issue and outline the various interests impacted by this issue, the positions that they might be expected to take and their reasons